AREBU5/coffee_shop_analysis/README.md

 ## 📧 Contact

-For questions or insights about this analysis, please reach out to the data analytics team.
+For questions or insights about this analysis, please reach out to me @ danielarebu@outlook.com.

 ---